 We spent quite a bit of time testing out the hammocks at their shop in Koh Lanta, Thailand (i.e., we nearly fell asleep in them), and we can attest to the fact that they don’t feel like any other hammock we’ve used.

-On Small Business Saturday or anytime of year, buy gear like this to help out the little guys and find travel and outdoor products you won’t get anywhere else!
+On Small Business Saturday or any time of year, buy gear like this to help out the little guys and find travel and outdoor products you won’t get anywhere else!
+For even more inspiration, check out our small business gear guide from last year or the year before.

 Will you be adding any of these items to your wish list?